-Can you tell us more about your health insurtech, Hadiel, its offerings, and the technology and data behind its predictive modelling?
+Can you tell us more about your health insurtech, Hadiel, its offerings, and the technology and data behind its predictive modeling?

-Hadiel is a digital health insurance platform that aggregates all stakeholders of the insurance ecosystem, being the payer, user and service provider.
-It curates health information and insurance utilisation to churn out insights on disease trends, health expenditure, and behavioural health trends via data science and analytics.
+Hadiel is a digital health insurtech platform that aggregates all stakeholders of the insurance ecosystem, being the payer, user, and service provider.
+It curates health information and insurance utilization to churn out insights on disease trends, health expenditure, and behavioral health trends via data science and analytics.

-We are on a mission to change the narrative in the health insurance space via inclusion in Africa to achieve optimised and quality health coverage by shifting paradigms with technology and data.
+We are on a mission to change the narrative in the health insurance space via inclusion in Africa to achieve optimized and quality health coverage by shifting paradigms with technology and data.

 Millennials, Digital Nomads, Small Businesses, Gig economy workers are all segments that are unfortunately underserved by financial services providers, including insurance.

-We are delivering solutions not only the formal/organised sector, but micro-driven solutions for the underserved for the purpose of creating affordability and accessibility.
-Our core value chain is wedged on our evaluation dashboards, augmented underwriting and an artificial intelligence symptoms checker embedded API .
+We are delivering solutions not only to the formal/organized sector but micro-driven solutions for the underserved for the purpose of creating affordability and accessibility.
+Our core value chain is wedged on our evaluation dashboards, augmented underwriting and an artificial intelligence symptoms checker embedded API.

-This ultimately will skew customers towards the evolving trends of personalisation and the users-sharing economy, which are user trends unfolding in emerging economies and different parts of the world that help lower frictions in adoption
+This ultimately will skew customers towards the evolving trends of personalization and the users-sharing economy, which are user trends unfolding in emerging economies and different parts of the world that help lower frictions in the adoption

-How has your background in medicine influenced your development of Hadiel?
+How has your background in medicine influenced your development of health insurtech Hadiel?